sambatriste/netty-wiki-translation/User-guide-for-4.x.md

 ```

 1. A [`ChannelHandler`] has two life cycle listener methods: `handlerAdded()` and `handlerRemoved()`.
 You can perform an arbitrary (de)initialization task as long as it does not block for a long time.
-1. `MessageList.<T>cast()` enables you to cast the type parameter of a `MessageList` without getting annoying unchecked type warnings.
 1. First, all received data should be cumulated into `buf`.
 1. And then, the handler must check if `buf` has enough data, 4 bytes in this example, and proceed to the actual business logic.
-Otherwise, Netty will call the `messageReceived()` method again when more data arrives, and eventually all 4 bytes will be cumulated.
+Otherwise, Netty will call the `channelRead()` method again when more data arrives, and eventually all 4 bytes will be cumulated.

 #### The Second Solution